 Paris can get very hot in the summer, which is why so many of the locals flee the city for the entire month of August.
 But outside the summer months, Paris is quite cold.
 Because of this, not many apartments have air conditioning.
 Most Parisians think it’s just not worth it for the odd day that you’ll use it.

-Some of the more luxury Paris vacation rentals like the ones on All Luxury Apartments will have units installed, but it’s really not common.
+Some of the more luxury vacation rentals in Paris like the ones on All Luxury Apartments will have units installed, but it’s really not common.
 Instead there will be shutters (called volets) to block direct sunlight and keep the apartment cool during the heat of the day.
 If air conditioning in the summer is non-negotiable for you, then make sure you ask about it before booking.

-Mistake 6: Expecting an elevator
+Mistake 6: Expecting an elevator in your Paris vacation rentals

 Parisian apartments, especially the older ones, often don’t have elevators, or if they do it might be much smaller than what you’re used to.
 An apartment on the 5th floor will mean a long walk up with your luggage.
 Be prepared and always check ahead if you have mobility issues or just don’t want to tackle a bunch of stairs multiple times per day.
 The last thing you want is to arrive in Paris and be met with an unmanageable climb.
 Especially in the summer heat.